Why crankcase blow-by is harder to filter than you think

 | Oil recovery | Coalesced oil returned to sump | Coalesced oil returned to sump or waste |

-In CCV systems, the filtered gas re-enters the engine's intake — typically upstream of the turbocharger.
-Any oil or soot that passes through the filter ends up coating turbocharger blades, fouling intercoolers, and accelerating wear.
-Industry data suggests that 15–20% of turbocharger failures can be traced back to inadequate crankcase ventilation filtration.
+In CCV systems, filtered gas re-enters the engine intake upstream of the turbocharger.
+Any oil or soot that passes through coats turbocharger blades, fouls intercoolers, and accelerates wear.
+Industry data suggests 15–20% of turbocharger failures trace back to inadequate crankcase ventilation filtration.

 What determines element service life?

-The number one complaint we hear about crankcase ventilation filters is premature element failure.
-Operators report service intervals of just a few hundred hours when they expected thousands.
+The number one complaint about crankcase ventilation filters is premature element failure.
 The root causes are almost always the same:

 Selecting the right coalescing element for CCV duty